Dock Spider Nightmare

 With the very best of my back-country repertoire, I cursed loudly and thrust my hand into the water frantically trying to remove the web and the newly hatched dock spiders.
 Once I managed to clean them all off, I looked up at the rope and realized it was absolutely covered with hundreds of the little eight-legged wonders.

-I also noticed the large mother dock spider had been guarding her young and was still sitting there – her giant fangs eagerly awaiting a chance to get even.
+I also noticed the large mother dock spider had been guarding her young and was still sitting there with her giant fangs eagerly awaiting a chance to get even.
 Fortunately, she didn’t bite me when I disturbed her nest.

 Not one to miss a good photo opportunity, I regained my composure and went up to the cabin to get the camera.